RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

 A Redis Cloud cluster is a set of managed Redis processes and cloud instances, with each process managing a subset of the database keyspace.
-Clustering uses multiple cores and resources of multiple instance to overcome scaling challenges.
+Clustering uses multiple cores and resources of multiple instances to overcome scaling challenges.

 In a Redis Cloud cluster, the keyspace is partitioned into hash slots.
 At any given time a slot resides on and is managed by a single